linkerd/website/linkerd.io/content/2/tasks/use_external_certs.md

 ## Save the signing key pair as a Secret

 To allow the Issuer to reference the signing key pair, it needs to be stored in a Kubernetes secret, created in the `linkerd` namespace.
-Lets name it `linkerd-trust-anchor`.
+Let's name it `linkerd-trust-anchor`.

 ```bash